 - Liver problems, especially Hepatitis B infection.
 New candidates for Descovy must be tested for hepatitis B before beginning this medication.
-Using Descovy while infected with hep B can lead to impairment or failure of liver function.
+If you have hepatitis B, do not stop taking Descovy without checking with your provider.

 - Kidney problems.
-If you currently experience kidney impairment or are taking medications for liver conditions, Descovy may adversely react with those medicines.
+If you currently experience kidney impairment or are taking medications for kidney conditions, Descovy may adversely react with those medicines.

 - Bone density.
-Descovy may compromise bone health.
-Users are advised to have regular bone scans while taking Descovy.
 The good news is Descovy shows fewer bone density effects than Truvada, and in some cases, increased bone density has been observed.